philb56/CV/README.md

 **Guitar/Piano** I enjoy playing both but strictly within the confines of my home

-**DIY/Home Improvement** I have just completed a deck and yorkstone terrace in my garden, have also project managed to varying egrees 4 major works - 2 extensions, new roof, internal remodelling.
+**DIY/Home Improvement** I tackled many different projects over the years and have just completed a deck and yorkstone terrace in my garden, I have also project managed to varying degrees 4 major works - 2 extensions, new roof, internal remodelling.